 NOMIS provides access to rich data on employment and the labour market.
 It is regularly updated and the NOMIS team solves many of the problems associated with changing statistical geographies and variable definitions.
 Data can be directly read via a Restful API interface and items selected from the database for varying geographies and time periods.
-Though not covered above, NOMIS also provides very easy access to data from the 2011 Census of Population via this interface and via simple bulk downloads.
 It is a source that is invaluable for any general labour market analysis application.
+However, the LMI for All database has a narrower focus on the availability of opportunities for current job seekers and most of the official statistics it encompasses do not directly address this need